-The Reality of Hitchhiking
+The Reality Of Hitchhiking

 Before I started traveling, I thought hitchhiking belonged entirely to movies and cautionary tales.

 It felt reckless.
-Dangerous.
-Slightly unbelievable.

 Then I started meeting travelers who did it regularly.